BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 When you specify the value as a percentage it may not map to an exact number of Pods.
 If you have 7 Pods and you set minAvailable to "50%", it's not immediately obvious whether that means 3 Pods or 4 Pods must be available.
 OpenShift will round up to the nearest integer, so in this case, 4 Pods must be available.

 A maxUnavailable of 0% or 0 or a minAvailable of 100% or equal to the number of replicas is permitted but can block nodes from being drained.
-It will also generate alerts for the Operations team who will contact you asking for it to be adjusted. **THIS IS IMPORTANT**, your configuration of a pdb in your project could effect a cluster wide upgrade process.
-If your using pdb's then be a good neighbor and ensure that it's configured correctly and that you are keeping an eye on it or configured monitoring to ensure the pdb is still valid for the deployment or object it's pointing to.
+It will also generate alerts for the Operations team who will contact you asking for it to be adjusted. **THIS IS IMPORTANT**, your configuration of a PDB in your project could effect a cluster wide upgrade process.
+If your using PDBs then be a good neighbor and ensure that it's configured correctly and that you are keeping an eye on it or configured monitoring to ensure the PDB is still valid for the deployment or object it's pointing to.

 Lets create a pod disruption budget where we always want at least 1 Nginx pod to be available for our deployment.
 Apply the following config to your project.